Silwan necropolis: Tomb of the Royal Steward

-Another notable tomb, called the Tomb of the Royal Steward, is now incorporated into a modern-period house in the main street of the village.
+Another notable tomb, called the Tomb of the Royal Steward, is now incorporated into a modern-period house in the main street of the Israeli settlement.
 At one point plastered for use as a cistern, in 1968 it was in use as a storage room.
 It was discovered in 1874 by Charles Simon Clermont-Ganneau.

 The ancient inscription reads "This is the tomb of [...]yahu who is over the house.
 No silver or gold is here but (his bones) and the bones of his Amma.
 Cursed be the man who opens this."
 The first part of the Hebrew name is effaced, but it refers to a Judean royal steward or chamberlain.
 Clermont-Ganneau shipped the tomb inscription to the British Museum, but it was only deciphered in the 1950s by Nahman Avigad.
-Some scholars believe that this is the tomb of the biblical Shebna, the steward and treasurer of King Hezekiah (727-698 BC).
+Some scholars believe that this is the tomb of the biblical Shebna, the steward and treasurer of King Hezekiah (727–698 BC).
 It is thought that at the relevant time the same name could be written with or without the ending -yahu, thus allowing Shebanyahu as a variation of Shebna.
 According to David Ussishkin, the tomb contained two chambers, the outer chamber with a probable double bench for the occupant and his wife, and an inner chamber with a single burial bench for a relative who may be referred to in the second inscription fragment.
 The Book of Isaiah (22:16) reproaches Shebna for his presumption: "What hast thou here and whom hast thou here, that thou hast hewn thee out a sepulchre here, as he that heweth him out a sepulchre on high, and that graveth an inhabitation for himself in the rock?"